su2code/su2code.github.io/_docs_v7/Execution.md

 permalink: /docs_v7/Execution/
 ---

-Once downloaded and installed, SU2 will be ready to run simulations and design problems.
+Once downloaded and installed, and now that you know the basics for setting up your problems, SU2 will be ready to run simulations and design problems.
 Using simple command line syntax, users can execute the individual C++ programs while specifying the problem parameters in the all-purpose configuration file.
 For users seeking to utilize the more advanced features of the suite (such as shape optimization or adaptive mesh refinement), Python scripts that automate more complex tasks are available.
 Appropriate syntax and information for running the C++ modules and python scripts can be found below.

 ---